Van Bylandt's brigade: Waterloo Campaign

+On the part of Wellington it may have been legitimate to be wary of the loyalty of the Belgian and Dutch troops, as some had fought in the French army, and the chief of the Dutch general staff, the Swiss general Rebecque had blocked a mistaken order, based on sloppy staff work, from Wellington to abandon Quatre Bras in the evening of 15 June (which Wellington in the morning of 16 June found justified).

-Many British historians and authors have repeatedly criticized the Dutch, Belgian and German troops for their, in opposition to the British contingents, low morale, shameful conduct in combat and even cowardice, generally based on the reports of British officers, such as Kennedy.
-The alleged retreat of parts of the van Bylandt's Brigade upon the French infantry attack at La Haye Sainte has been particularly condemned.
+Many British historians and authors have repeatedly criticized the Dutch, Belgian and German troops for their, in comparison to the British contingents, allegedly low morale, shameful conduct in combat and even cowardice, generally based on the reports of British officers, such as Kennedy.
+The alleged retreat of parts of Van Bylandt's brigade upon the French infantry attack at La Haye Sainte has been particularly condemned.
 However authors from other backgrounds have concluded, that with regard to their already weakened condition, Wellington's mistrust and the local isolation and exposure, these men fought indeed valiantly.
 Napoleon himself had observed...that heroic determination of the Prince of Orange as to be an essential force of conquest.

-At around 1:30 p.m. four infantry divisions of d'Erlon's I Corps advanced towards Picton's division and attacked the brigades of van Bylandt and Pack.
-Supported by massive artillery fire the French divisions of Donzelot and Marcognet drove right into the Dutch and Belgian defenders.
-As some troops were forced to fall back, the brigades stood their ground and stopped the French advance.
-Van Bylandt, van Zuylen and most of the division's commanders were wounded and the eventual counterattack was executed under the command of Captain Bast.

 After the Battle of Waterloo the Allied army marched on Paris, where Emperor Bonaparte would eventually abdicate which finally ended a 25-year period of war.